• Skip to primary navigation

 A vinaigrette is simply a salad dressing with oil and vinegar so there are endless add-in options.
 The ingredients in this recipe are all simple but come together perfectly.
 Here’s what you’ll need to make this dressing:

-• red wine vinegar – can be substituted for apple cider vinegar or another kind if you’d prefer
+• You can substitute apple cider vinegar or another mild vinegar if you prefer it.

-• minced shallot – shallot works best since it has less bite but you can substitute red or yellow onion and let the prepared dressing rest for 10 minutes or so before shaking again and pouring over the salad.
+• Shallot works best since it has less bite but you can substitute red or yellow onion and let the prepared dressing rest for 10 minutes or so before shaking again and pouring over the salad.
 This will let the onion mellow out and take some of the bite out.
 If you don’t have onion, you can replace with 1/2 tsp. onion powder.

-• minced garlic – as with the shallot, fresh always creates the best flavor but if you’re in a hurry you can replace with pre-minced garlic or 1/4 tsp. garlic powder
+• As with the shallot, fresh garlic always creates the best flavor but if you’re in a hurry you can replace with pre-minced garlic or 1/4 tsp. garlic powder.

-• coconut aminos – you can replace with 1 teaspoon agave nectar, honey or maple syrup and 1 teaspoon Tamari or soy sauce
+• You can replace the coconut aminos with 1 teaspoon agave nectar, honey or maple syrup + 1 teaspoon Tamari or soy sauce.
+This replicates the umami undertone and sweetness of the coconut aminos.

 How to make orange vinaigrette